WRITING STYLE: 3/5

 I would also be alive”

-My take on this book is a three and a half star out of five because awesome as it was, it did not click with me the way “Love Story” did.
+My rating for “Oliver’s Story” is a three and a half stars out of five because awesome as it was, it did not click with me the way “Love Story” did.

 So, how did you like the review?
 Do let me know your thoughts about it by dropping a line below.